changtb/Automated-ELK-Stack-Depolyment/README.md

 - Description of the Topology
 - Access Policies
 - ELK Configuration
-  - Beats in Use
-  - Machines Being Monitored
+- Target Machines & Beats
 - How to Use the Ansible Build

 ### Description of the Topology